 - Causes restricted movements of the tongue like a problem to raise the tongue to higher incisors or move the tongue from facet to facet.

 - The tongue seems notched or heart-formed once stuck out.

-Some doctors and lactation consultants recommend to correct it right away surgically before discharge to avoid feeding problems, while some recommend the wait and watch approach.
+Some doctors and lactation consultants recommend correcting it right away surgically before discharge to avoid feeding problems, while some recommend the wait-and-watch approach.

-Surgical procedure for tongue tie is called frenulectomy.
+The surgical procedure for tongue tie is called frenectomy.